 On Day 2 it’s time to start heading north in earnest, with the route taking you up the relatively easy to drive A9 road.

 Slightly north of Dornoch near the town of Golspie is Dunrobin Castle, a must-see stop on the North Coast 500.
-This is castle that seems to be straight out of a fairy tale, and a visit to both the castle and grounds should be high on your to-do list for the day.
+This is a castle that seems to be straight out of a fairy tale, and a visit to both the castle and grounds should be high on your to-do list for the day.

-Heading on from Dunrobin, our next suggested stop is the town of Helmsdale.
+After that, our next suggested stop is the town of Helmsdale.
 This has a cute fishing harbour, and the Timespan museum is a worthy stop to learn all about the history of this area.
-They also have a really good simple cafe, making this a good lunch stop option.
+They also have a really good cafe, making this a good lunch stop option.

-From Helmsdale, continue the journey up the A9 along the beautiful coastline, to your next stop – the Whaligoe steps.
+From Helmsdale, continue the journey up the A9 along the beautiful coastline, to your next stop, the Whaligoe Steps.
 If you’re also interested in old structures, there are a number of three to five-thousand-year-old structures known as brochs along this section of the road.
 Badbea is also home to a highland clearance village site.

 At Whaligoe you’ll find the Whaligoe Steps, a steep staircase which was built to provide access to the natural harbour formed here between two steep cliff walls.
-It’s quite a walk down the 365 steps – try to imagine doing it with baskets full of fish, which is what the local women would have been doing in the 18th century!
+It’s quite a walk down the 365 steps.
+Try to imagine doing it with baskets full of fish, which is what the local women would have been doing in the 18th century!

 Finally, you’ll end your second day in the Wick area.
 For campsites, you can decide how much you want to drive today.
 There’s a campsite in Dunbeath, about 20 minutes before Wick.
 Or you can push on to John O’Groats, 20 minutes after Wick.